-187.182.
-Plaintiffs reallege and reincorporate by reference paragraphs 1-1425 of this Complaint as though fully set forth herein.

-188.183.
-The First Amendment to the Constitution prohibits abridgment of Plaintiffs' freedom of speech through government-compelled speech.

-Plaintiffs' core political speech.
-It unconstitutionally forces Plaintiffs and other individuals or organizations that conduct voter registration drives to speak for the government by making a disclaimer or warning that Plaintiffs would not otherwise recite.
-The disclaimer constitutes speech (specifically, confusing, misleading, and dissuading speech), Plaintiffs object to the government imposing such speech upon them, and the speech will be readily associated with Plaintiffs and tied to their name when Plaintiffs are required to personally warn voters that they "might not deliver" their voter registration forms on time for the voter to be registered.
+- 187. Plaintiffs reallege and reincorporate by reference paragraphs 1-147 of this Complaint as though fully set forth herein. - 188.
+The First Amendment to the Constitution prohibits abridgment of Plaintiffs' freedom of speech through government-compelled speech. - 189.
+The Deceptive Registration Warning severely undermines Plaintiffs' core political speech.
+It unconstitutionally force Plaintiffs and other individuals or organizations that conduct voter registration drives to speak for the government by making a disclaimer or warning that Plaintiffs would not otherwise recite.
+The disclaimer constitutes speech (specifically, confusing, misleading, and dissuading speech), Plaintiffs object to the government imposing such speech upon them, and the speech will be readily associated with Plaintiffs and tied to their name when Plaintiffs are required to personally warn voters that they "might not deliver" their voter registration forms on time for the voter to be registered. - 190.

-190.185.
 Concerningly, the Deceptive Registration Warning will undermine voters' confidence that Plaintiffs can be trusted with voter registration forms.
 In particular, this disclaimer will undermine the League's credibility.

-191.186.
-Moreover, the Deceptive Registration Warning is not accurate.
+- 191. Moreover, the Deceptive Registration Warning is not accurate.
 Plaintiffs take great care to deliver voter registration forms promptly and consistently with Florida law.
-In the absence of the Deceptive Registration Warning, Plaintiffs inform voter registration applicants that they will promptly deliver their form in time for the voter to be registered for the next election.

-by following a "government-drafted script" that "alte[rs] the content of [their] speech" is a "content-based regulation of speech" and, therefore, "presumptively unconstitutional."
+In the absence of the Deceptive Registration Warning, Plaintiffs inform voter registration applicants that they will promptly deliver their form in time for the voter to be registered for the next election. - 192.
+A law that "compel[s] individuals to speak a particular message" by following a "government-drafted script" that "alte[rs] the content of [their] speech" is a "content-based regulation of speech" and, therefore, "presumptively unconstitutional."
 Nat'l Inst. of Fam. & Life Advocs. v.
 Becerra, 138 S. Ct.
 2361, 2371 (2018).
 Such laws are subject to strict scrutiny.
-See id.
+See id. - 193.

-193.188.
 But the Deceptive Registration Warning is not narrowly tailored to serve any compelling state interest.
 To the extent the government thinks that the Deceptive Registration Warning is needed, the government must speak for itself.
 The State must not co-opt Plaintiffs and other civic organizations to speak in furtherance of Florida's own message, which attempts to discourage voters from utilizing voter registration drives to register to vote.